xebialabs-community/xld-tibcobw-plugin/README.md

 * **XL Deploy requirements**
 	* **XLD**: version 4.5.1+
-* The containers with tibco.Domain and tibco.Node objects should have xmllint and xmlstarlet tools
+* The containers with tibco.Domain and tibco.Node objects should have:
+	* xmllint
+	* xmlstarlet

 ## Types ##